Marija Knežević

 Marija Knežević (born 29 December 1963) is a Serbian poet, fiction writer, essayist, literary translator and Professor of literature.

+Biography

 Knežević was born in Belgrade, Serbia, in 1963.
 She graduated from Belgrade University with a degree in Comparative Literature and Theory of Literature.
 She later completed her M.A. degree at Michigan State University where she also taught from 1996 to 2000.
 She wrote a column for the Politika newspaper.

+Her poems, stories, essays, and translations appear in many domestic and international literary journals, as well as in numerous anthologies.
+Her poetry appeared in translation in the anthology of Serbian poetry Cat Painters, edited by Biljana Obradović and Dubravka Djurić.
+Her bilingual poetry collection Breathing Technique was a finalist for the 2021 Derek Walcott Poetry Prize and the 2020 Big Other Book Award for Translation.